apache/allura/pyforge/docs/platform_tour.rst

 home
   This plugin is installed in all projects, and provides the ability to customize the project landing page with "widgets" shared by other plugins.
-SCM
+Git, Hg, SVN
-  This plugin allows you to host a version control system in the Forge.
-It also provides the ability to "fork" another SCM in order to provide your own extensions.
+  These plugins allow you to host a version control system in the Forge.
+  They also provides the ability to "fork" Git and Hg repos in order to provide your own extensions.
 Wiki
   This plugin provides a basic wiki with support for comments, attachments, and notifications.